-For the 2012 Plan Year, the IRS allows salary up to \$250,000 to be used when calculating contributions.
+For the 2020 Plan Year, the IRS allows salary up to \$285,000 to be used when calculating contributions.
 This limit may be adjusted in future years based on the cost-of-living index.

-Your salary used to calculate contributions will be your total salary (up to the maximum salary as described above) actually paid during the Plan Year, and generally including any salary deferral contributions made to any salary deferral plan(s) of the Employer (e.g., to this 403(b) Plan or a Section 125 cafeteria plan).
+Your salary used to calculate contributions will be your total salary (up to the maximum salary as described above) actually paid during the Plan Year, generally including any salary deferral contributions made to any salary deferral plan(s) of the Employer (e.g., to this 403(b) Plan or a Section 125 cafeteria plan), and excluding the following from your salary: